ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ## Conclusion

 There are many areas to improve with this code to create a better atmospheric model.
 Although they were not implemented here, various additional storm functions could be added without much change to Main.py and OctreeFunctions.py to make a much more accurate model.
 Some of the possible additional charactersitics involved with storms (some of which were previously mentioned in the introduction) are vorticity, wind speed, and pressure.
+Although these would help achieve the original intent of this project, it was decided to focus on heat diffusion because of three reasons: 1) time constraint, 2) measurability and consistency, and 3) node borders.

+The last two in particular drove this decision.
+Heat diffusion is a much simpler process to check consistency of because it is simply the flow of heat between boxes, so checking if its conserved as it flows is much easier then wind velocity where you have to check directions on top of the scalar intensity.
+Additonally, a major issue with this method of octrees is the neighbors.
+Any particular node may have more neighbors on one edge of its spatial size then another, making storing and accounting for fluxes much more difficult to keep track of.
+This code would be moreso an approximation of heat diffusion since it either averages neighbors on a side or simply chooses one as a representation.
+Therefore, strange behaviors can emerge as seen in the previous section heat_conservation function.
+The diffusion appears to favor growth in the vertical direction (similar problem to the diffusion example!), which may be due to the number of nodes in a region of space.
+The direction of spread may favor more nodes.

+In summary,

 -Areas to improve code
 -Restate important points of result
--State importance of data management
+-Retate importance of data management

 ## Languages, Libraries, Lessons Learned